Skip to main content

 The NSW coastline is an amazing natural resource, and we need to protect it.

-The NSW Coastal Design Guidelines (PDF, 9.2 MB) provide a framework on how to do this and can be used by councils, developers and anyone involved in designing coastal places.
+The NSW Coastal Design Guidelines (PDF, 9.2 MB) provide a framework on how to do this.
+The guidelines can be used by councils, developers and anyone involved in designing coastal places.

 Proponents must use the guidelines when seeking to change planning controls in the coastal zone through a planning proposal.
 Plan-making authorities must also use the guidelines to assess planning proposals.

-Designers, architects and landscapers can also use the guidelines to better understand and create high quality urban design outcomes suited to coastal places.
+Councils, designers, architects and landscapers can also use the guidelines to better understand and create high quality urban design outcomes for coastal places.
 This guidance can apply across all project scales, from business cases and feasibility studies through to master plans and precinct plans.

 Following public feedback in 2022, the guidelines were updated in late 2023.